 4. Remote control systems, such as remote-controlled door lock systems, remote-controlled fuel cap opener etc, avoid using them if possible, or hold them well away from your body if you do use them.

 5. LCD display screens.
-These do bother me, particularly very bright screens at night.
-They’re difficult to switch off on many cars, at worst you can get a technician to fit an on/off power switch.
+These bother me at night, particularly very bright screens but people with electrical hyper sensitivity (EHS) are also bothered by the EMFs from the screen.
+They’re impossible to switch off on many cars, at worst you can get an auto technician to fit an on/off power switch.

 6. Avoid cars with built in WiFi or Bluetooth gadgets, because they may still be emitting radio frequency radiation even if you disable them – again unless you get a auto electrician to disconnect such devices.